CardinisCode/jobhuntmanager/jhmanager/technical_readme.md

 # Project Hunt Manager: Technical Readme
 This technical readme goes into more detailed look at how each function works & which Repositories each function connects to.

+To be clear this technical Readme only looks at the application's functions found in the following directories:
+-   Forms
+-   Repo
+-   Services
+-   Static

 The files in this project:
 ## Forms:
 All forms are created using WTForms - a library I found that works well with Python & Flask.